mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 He backed away and she shouted, "Wait!" but he was much too difficult to find in the dark and she stopped herself before getting lost in it.

-*Who was he?
-And Pomri, captured?
-How could that happen?
-Was she protecting Linyu?* She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
+*Who was he?* She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
 She knew that train motors often had coils of wire, but this didn't appear to be a motor of any kind.
 It was too delicate and precise to be pushing anything. *The wind speaks?
 Who are you?*

-She looked down the elevated line in the direction of Shaki, and with her mind she reached out through the massive rails of steel that took Pomri away. *Pomri is capable.
-She'll be alright without me*, she reassured to herself.
+She looked down the wall toward the oceans of Ulu, and with her mind she reached out through the massive ocean rails that took Pomri and Linyu away. *Pomri knows what she is doing.
+They'll be alright without me*, she reassured to herself.
 Yet there was a looming dread hanging in her mind, battering her with guilt for not doing more to stop this from happening.
 Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holragi such power; could have fought for Liffa to stay here.
-She stopped herself when a solitary tear leapt out of her eyes.
+She stopped herself when small droplets leapt out of her cheek.

-"I will find you when this is over," she swore to Pomri, "and you will have a home to come back to.
+"I will find you when this is over," she swore to them, "and you will have a home to come back to.
 I promise."

-She turned and bowed as a parting gesture and looked back toward Rudjan with all its patches of wooden buildings haphazardly placed amongst the watery foreground, and surrendered all of her worries in order to focus. *They're invading Heiko but they also kidnapped a Heikoan on their way to Shaki.
+She turned and bowed as a parting gesture and looked back toward Rudjan with all its patches of wooden buildings haphazardly placed amongst the watery foreground, and surrendered all of her worries in order to focus. *They're invading Heiko but they also expected us to go to Shaki.
 I need to figure out what they're planning.
 And keep a low profile.* She loosened her black shawl and raised it above her head to form a makeshift hood, and tightened it again around her neck.
 With a quick glance and a first step she headed back to the conduit to get some answers.

 Her feet retraced her steps down the pathway toward the conduit building, recalling her run-in with the strange man, and that eerie look of malice in his eyes.
 At the door, she shed her memories and focused on the task at hand: discovering the truth and drilling the truth out of the operator.